 A very common way to do this is to take critical evidence from other eminent Medical practitioners.
 In addition, it is not uncommon for Medical practitioners to produce evidence of the standards of teaching, training and practice, including literature, seminar papers, and ongoing professional development courses on appropriate or widely used alternative treatments.

-It is normal that a claim for compensation for loss or injury sustained due to Medical negligence could include compensation for pain and suffering, along with past and future loss of income, medical expenses, care expenses and legal costs.
+It is normal that a claim for loss or injury sustained due to Medical negligence could include damages for pain and suffering, along with past and future loss of income, medical expenses, care expenses and legal costs.